mllibs/mllibs/reference/docs/markdown/group/status.md

 #### Overview

-Creation of a classifier that would associate input requests with function labels
+Creation of a classifier that would associate input text requests with module function labels

 === "Problem Statement:"

-	affas
+	In order for module functionality to be activated, there needs to be an inbuilt library functionality that would link an input user request to module functionality

 === "Purpose"

-	asaffas
+	The purpose of such as classifier is to associated input text requests with module functions

 === "description"

-	asafsfs
+	In order to implement such as a functionality, there is a need to create a

 === "Necessity Level"

-	3/5
+	**5/5**

 === "Vote"